 For more information this and advice on how to handle your own Personal Insurance Portfolio please contact me at 703.352.8214 or email me at email@example.com

 Information about the Author: Kristy started her career as an Insurance agent for USAA and moved into the Independent Insurance market.
 She has extensive knowledge of the Insurance marketplace and has been working with High Net Worth Personal Lines clients for several years.
 Kristy’s strength is in understanding the unique needs of her clients and ensuring that they are able to maintain the highest quality coverage.
 She does this by delivering exceptional products and services to business owners and individuals around the world.
 She has earned the designation Certified Insurance Counselor (CIC) and Certified Insurance Service Representative (CISR).
-Kristy is excited to represent our Personal Lines Department at IA, a Marsh & McLennan Agency LLC Company and is based in our Fairfax Office.
+Kristy is excited to represent our Personal Lines Department at Marsh & McLennan Agency, known locally as Insurance Associates and is based in our Fairfax Office.

 National Highway Transportation Safety Administration.
 Distracted Driving 2011. http://www.distraction.gov/download/811737.pdf

 New Study Finds Teens Have Risky Definitions of “Safe Driving.” http://sadd.org/press/risky_driving.htm